codacy/codacy-codesniffer/src/main/resources/docs/description/PSR2_Classes_PropertyDeclaration.md

 Property names should not be prefixed with an underscore to indicate visibility.
 Visibility should be used to declare properties rather than the var keyword.
 Only one property should be declared within a statement.
+The static declaration must come after the visibility declaration.

 Valid: Correct property naming.
 ```